Lady Gaga: 2011–2014: Born This Way, Artpop, and Cheek to Cheek

 In February 2011, Gaga released "Born This Way", the lead single from her studio album of the same name.
 The song sold more than one million copies within five days, earning the Guinness World Record for the fastest selling single on iTunes.
 It debuted atop the Billboard Hot 100, becoming the 1,000th number-one single in the history of the charts.
 Its second single "Judas" followed two months later, and "The Edge of Glory" served as its third single.
 Both reached the top 10 in the US and the UK.
 Her music video for "The Edge of Glory", unlike her previous work, portrays her dancing on a fire escape and walking on a lonely street, without intricate choreography and back-up dancers.

 Born This Way was released on May 23, 2011, and debuted atop the Billboard 200 with first-week sales of 1.1 million copies.
-The album sold eight million copies worldwide and received three Grammy nominations, including Gaga's third consecutive nomination for Album of the Year.
-Rolling Stone listed it among "The 500 Greatest Albums of All Time" in 2020.
-Born This Way's following singles were "You and I" and "Marry the Night", which reached numbers six and 29 in the US, respectively.
-While filming the former's music video, Gaga met and started dating actor Taylor Kinney in July 2011, who played her love interest.
+It sold eight million copies worldwide and received three Grammy nominations, including Gaga's third consecutive nomination for Album of the Year.
+Rolling Stone listed the record among "The 500 Greatest Albums of All Time" in 2020.
+Born This Way's following singles were "You and I" and "Marry the Night", which reached numbers 6 and 29 in the US, respectively.
+Its track, "Bloody Mary", became a resurgent success and was released as a single in 2022.
+While filming the "You and I" music video, Gaga met and started dating actor Taylor Kinney in July 2011, who played her love interest.
 She also embarked on the Born This Way Ball tour in April 2012, which was scheduled to conclude the following March, but ended one month earlier when Gaga canceled the remaining dates due to a labral tear of her right hip that required surgery.
 While refunds for the cancellations were estimated to be worth $25 million, the tour grossed $183.9 million globally.